Françoise Barrière

-Françoise Barrière (12 June 1944 – 24 April 2019) was a French editor, writer and composer.
+Françoise Barrière (12 June 1944 – 24 April 2019) was a French composer, editor, and writer.

 Life

 Françoise Barrière was born in Paris and studied at the Conservatoire de Versailles and the Conservatoire National Supérieur de Musique in Paris.
 She continued her studies in ethnomusicology at the Ecole Pratique de Hautes Etudes.
 Barrière worked at the Service de la Recherche, ORTF, and in 1970 became co-founder and director of the International Institute of Electroacoustic Music of Bourges with Christian Clozier.